 Help Make Someone’s Christmas Memorable

 Like so many other things in our daily life, COVID 19 impacted how we operate our Angel Tree and Adopt-A-Family programs.
-The 2020 program registration was conducted online.
+The 2020 program registration was conducted online and will be done in the same manner in 2021.
 The software does not allow us to indicate if a family is Angel Tree or Adopt-A-Family.
 This does not impact you, our loyal donors.
 If you would like to adopt a family or multiple families, we will be able to meet your needs.
 Angel Tree donors will see an expanded ability to select angels online this year.

-Registration for the 2021 Christmas Assistance programs will be held in September; names of Angels and families will be available once registration is complete.
+Registration for the 2021 Christmas Assistance programs begins September 13, 2021; names of Angels and families will be available once registration is complete.

 Be Part of the Legacy